When this guide is useful

 Recheck this guide whenever a patch changes level, reward, approach route, enemy pressure, or required materials.
 Small changes should update the checklist first; larger changes can justify a more detailed walkthrough.

-Manual review should add player decisions, route risk, and preparation checks.
+Future updates should add player decisions, route risk, failure fixes, and preparation checks.
 Details belong in the body only when they reduce the cost of a failed run or make the next attempt clearer.